 The two types of valves that can be used for replacement include:

 - Biological valves: These can be prepared from animal tissue (xenograft) or taken from the tissue of a donated human heart (allograft/homograft).
 In some cases, the patient's own tissues are used for valve replacement, which is called an autograft.
 These valves are not strong enough as mechanical valves and should be replaced every 10 years.
 These are often used in elderly patients as these tend to break faster in children and young adults.

 - Mechanical valves: These are manufactured using materials such as plastic, metal, or carbon.
 These are stronger and last for a long time.
 As blood has a tendency to stick to these valves and form clots, patients with these valves are advised to take blood-thinning medications regularly.

 Your cardiologist will decide on the most suitable valve replacement based on the severity of your valve defect.

-Minimally invasive heart valve repair or replacement technique involves smaller incisions due to which there will be lesser pain and shorter recovery period.
+Minimally invasive heart valve repair or replacement technique involves smaller incisions due to which there will be lesser pain and a shorter recovery period.
 This type of surgery cannot be performed in patients with the following conditions:

 Minimally invasive valve surgery may also be performed using a robot.
 During robotic surgery, the surgeon makes use of a control console, a side cart having three robotic arms, a special vision system, and certain tools.
 A computer can translate the surgeon's hand and wrist movements that are made on the control console to the tools that are placed within the patient's body through tiny incisions.
 The robotic control can interpret even the slight movements made by the surgeon.
-Robotic surgery reduces the time required to perform a valve surgery and shortens your stay at the hospital by ensuring a quicker recovery.
+Robotic surgery reduces the time required to perform valve surgery and shortens your stay at the hospital by ensuring a quicker recovery.

 Your cardiologist may prescribe certain medications in addition to lifestyle changes.
 Another less invasive procedure called balloon valvuloplasty is used to repair valve stenosis seen in infants and children.